 Credible: Your content will be credible if you have the facts.
 If you are not sure, don’t move ahead with the writing on a certain topic.
-The content writer cannot mention ‘T & C Apply’ and shun the accountability.
+The content writer cannot mention ‘T & C Apply’ and shun accountability.
 If you are not sure, go and talk to the experts; be humble and enhance your learning.
 Making your content Trustworthy and Believable is your responsibility.

 Findable: The content reader has to be made comfortable in finding the content.
 There are various ways to reach the content, first is that they come to your website and get the content.
 But it looks less possible in this age of million websites.
 You need to improve the findability of your content.
 Help them find it by using the Searchable and Preferred Terms in the content.
 Labels should help them understand what the content talks about.
 The users may not use the navigation to go to the content on the website.
 Links within your website should bring the users to related content.
-It makes the access easy and proficient.
+It makes access easy and proficient.

-Current (Real Time Updating): “At the time of going to the press, Brazil were at…” How does it sound to a football lover, who was awake all night?
+Current (Real Time Updating): “At the time of going to the press, Brazil was at…” How does it sound to a football lover, who was awake all night?
 In the morning, the newspaper is still baking the stale information to him!
 This is what we can’t afford in Web-Based Writing.
 We live in Real-Time World.
 Even the web portals of the newspapers update information every minute.
 The least a reader/user wants is that the content is not updated and has expired.
 The content has to be reviewed at regular intervals, though update needed only when it is required.
 For the news content, update it every minute, but the same for the ‘Exam Results’ is not welcomed.
-However, a train timetable needs real-time updates.
+However, train timetable needs real-time updates.

 Consistent: If there is more than one content writer for the website/blog, it should be checked that they are in sync with the style of writing.
 The words, acronyms, syntax, abbreviations are to be in harmony with both the individuals.
 The style, with which the content category started, should be maintained.

 Scannable: Hope you remember the ‘F’ shaped scanning pattern of the online readers.
 Arrange the content in that pattern.
-To facilitate comfortable scanning of the content make a Headline with eight to ten words or even less.
+To facilitate comfortable scanning of the content makes a Headline with eight to ten words or even less.
 The Sub-headings are nice things to support the heading.
 The sentence can be limited to 15-20 words each.
 And do remember that a sentence is the manifestation of a complete thought.
 Hence ONE Thought-ONE Sentence!
 Remember that each paragraph, explains one idea and can have 50-70 words.

-Interesting: Going by the objective of communication, as well as web based writing, we should remember that we communicate by our tone of Voice too.
+Interesting: Going by the objective of communication, as well as web-based writing, we should remember that we communicate by our tone of Voice too.
 Make a Conversation.
 Try to avoid the use of Jargon words or fluffy words that catch the eye but assassinate the mind.

 Simple: Our readers read the content instantly and that is what calls for being simple.
 Simplicity does not mean being unimpressive.
 It means we engage the user in reading with comprehension.
 The worse that you can do is to imagine that the reader is as educated or literate as you are.
 Match their knowledge and experience as well.
 You have to write to their level.
-A website with school students as target cannot write with the political think-tank vocabulary.
+A website with school students as a target cannot write with the political think-tank vocabulary.
 Use examples or an analogy to make it understandable and simple.
-We need to get the message across and create fulfillment to the purpose of visit.
+We need to get the message across and create fulfilment to the purpose of visit.
 Be direct, say exactly what you mean.
-Write to Inform, not to Impress.
+Write to Inform, Not to Impress.
 Don’t Panic; Keep the user relaxed.

 Voice: It is not the voice or the sound we measure in decibels.
 It is the Grammatical VOICE- Active and Passive.
 While writing for the web, when we need short sentence, Active Voice is most preferred.
 We need to keep in mind the Tenses also.